This course may be taken prior to or during the same term.

 - Earned baccalaureate degree

 - Thesis Track: Applicants for the thesis track should hold a B.S. in Biology or a related field from an accredited college or university.
-Applicants applying for admission to the thesis track with a B.A. in Biology or a B.S. degree in another area must have satisfactorily completed all upper and lower division core classes (or equivalents) required of UWF biology undergraduates.
+Applicants applying for admission to the thesis track with a B.A. in Biology or a B.S. degree in another area must have satisfactorily completed at least 3 core classes (or equivalents) required of UWF biology undergraduates.

-- Non-Thesis Track: Applicants applying for admission to the non-thesis track with a B.S. or B.A. in another area must have satisfactorily completed all upper and lower division core classes (or equivalents) required of UWF biology undergraduates.
+- Non-Thesis Track: Applicants applying for admission to the non-thesis track with a B.S. or B.A. in another area must have satisfactorily completed at least 3 core classes (or equivalents) required of UWF biology undergraduates.

 - Submission of a letter describing the student’s area of interest within biology, relevant past experience, future objectives, and, for students applying to the thesis track, the name of a UWF faculty member who has agreed to serve as their thesis advisor.